 How to fix TLS Handshake Failed

-You cannot do anything if there is a server-side issue – but you are having a problem with the browser, it can be fixed.
-For example, if the server offers a certificate that cannot be authenticated, then you cannot do anything about it.
+You cannot do anything if there is a server-side issue, but if you are having a problem with the browser, it can be fixed.
+For example, if the server offers a certificate that cannot be authenticated, you cannot take any action.
 However, if the problem is a mismatch of the TLS protocol, then you can change it from the browser.

 - Check if the system time is correct